 Parents and supporters

-Choosing a career is a process that each student experiences in different ways and at different speeds.
-Some come to university already decided, while many feel they have “no clue” as to what they might want to pursue.
-Of those who have already decided, many will change their minds – sometimes more than once.
-With a vast array of majors and more than 14,000 possible occupations to choose from, making a decision can be overwhelming for some students.
+Individual students follow different paths to choose their careers.
+Some come to university already knowing what they want to do, while many may be unsure of what they might want to pursue.
+Of those who have already decided, plenty will change their minds – sometimes more than once.
+Choosing a major and career can be overwhelming for students.

 Although it is helpful to occasionally ask about career plans, too much guidance can backfire.
 Support your student’s exploration of new areas of study and interests.
 Don't assume that if your student chooses to major in a subject area that you consider to be "impractical" that they will never get a job.
-Most study areas help students to sharpen skills that are critical to the "package" employers are seeking: strong written and oral communication skills; problem-solving skills; the ability to critically analyze and synthesize information; and research skills, to name a few.
+Taking classes in any subject can actually help students to sharpen critical skills that employers are seeking such as strong written and oral communication skills; problem-solving skills; the ability to critically analyze and synthesize information; and research skills.

 Realize that picking a major does not mean picking a “forever career “.
 In today’s world, it is predicted that workers will change jobs 9-13 times, and careers 3-4 times.
 Plans will develop and change.
 It's okay to change majors—and careers.

-Sometimes a parent or supporter may pressure their student to pursue a career that fits with their own interests and values.
-If they are successful in steering their student in this direction, the student may then pursue a career that does not match with the student's values and may be one in which they ultimately have little to no interest.
-Lack of interest and passion in one’s career makes for an unpleasant life situation.
+Sometimes a supporter may pressure their student to pursue a career that fits their own interests and values.
+If they are successful in steering their student in this direction, the student may end up pursuing a career that does not match their own values or interests.
+A lack of interest and passion in one’s career can make life unpleasant.
 A person who lacks passion for their work will typically not achieve the same level of success in their field as someone who has chosen that field based on their own interests and values.

-One of the most valuable things you can do to help your student with career planning is to listen: be open to ideas, try to help your student find information, and be nonjudgmental.
+One of the most valuable things you can do to help your student with career planning is to listen: be open to their ideas, try to help them find information, and be nonjudgmental.
 Empower them to make their own, well-informed decisions.

 During their first year and beyond, it is important for students to assess their interests, skills, values and personal attributes.
 They will achieve this through success (or failure) in courses they take; work experiences; involvement in activities; discussions with friends, professors and faculty advisors; and generally being exposed to different ideas and trying out a variety of experiences.